 He was a participant of all three LafargeHolcim Roundtables held at MIT Endicott House, Cambridge, MA, USA (2014), ETH Zurich, Werner Oechslin Library in Einsiedeln, Switzerland (2015), and the Institute for Lightweight Structures & Conceptual Design (ILEK), University of Stuttgart, Germany (2018).

 Philippe Block was a member of the LafargeHolcim Awards jury for Latin America in 2017.
-He will be a workshop moderator for From manual to digital and vice versa: Digitalization, labor, and construction at the 6th International LafargeHolcim Forum for Sustainable Construction to be held in Cairo, Egypt in April 2019.
+He was a workshop moderator for From manual to digital and vice versa: Digitalization, labor, and construction at the 6th International LafargeHolcim Forum for Sustainable Construction held in Cairo, Egypt in April 2019.